pcgrisha/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 ### Historical support

-The first Carpentries workshops in Africa were run in 2013 but it only really kicked off in 2015.
-An African Task Force was established in 2016, consisting of international mentors from the USA, UK, and Australia, and guided the first batch of trained African instructors through the checkout process as most of them were very isolated and new to the world of The Carpentries.
+The first Carpentries workshops in Africa were run in 2013 but only kicked off in 2015.
+An African Task Force was established in 2016, consisting of international mentors from the USA, UK, and Australia.
+They guided the first batch of trained African instructors through the checkout process as most were very isolated and new to The Carpentries.

-Since then more than 100 African instructors have participated in online or in-person instructor training events.
-The African Task Force was revived in December 2017, then completely consisting of African instructors.
-The task force played a role in mentoring instructors who had been trained but hadn’t qualified as well as qualified instructors who needed support before teaching a workshop.
+Since then, more than 180 African instructors have participated in online or in-person instructor training events.
+The African Task Force was revived in December 2017 and consisted of African instructors.
+The task force played a role in mentoring instructors who had been trained but hadn’t qualified and qualified instructors who needed support before teaching a workshop.
 Small online sessions were hosted by task force members to demonstrate how various lessons are taught and to help solidify skills in the tools we teach.
 The second African Task Force finished its activities in December 2018.
-Some of the South African-based activities were funded through the Rural Campuses Connection Project II (RCCP II), which ended in March 2019.
+Some South African-based activities were funded through the Rural Campuses Connection Project II (RCCP II), which ended in March 2019.
 You can read more about the experiences of the African Task Force in this [blog post](https://carpentries.org/blog/2019/01/african-task-force-update/) and about RCCPII [here](https://tenet-rccpii.github.io/rccpii-2018/).

 ### Blog posts and other Carpentries activities in Africa